MattClarke131/hacking-across-america/music.md

 Zack Youngren - Harmonica

+Matt Clarke - Guitar

 List of songs we might learn
 ----------------------------
 By last name:

-Put an f, u, or y before each if you actually want to learn the song.
+Put an c, f, u, or y before each if you actually want to learn the song.

-Put an F, U, or Y before each if you already know how to sing or play this song.
+Put an C, F, U, or Y before each if you already know how to sing or play this song.

-put an x if you distinctly don not want to.
+put an x if you distinctly do not want to.

 ## Country
 * [F__] The Gambler             -- http://www.youtube.com/watch?v=Jj4nJ1YEAp4